 Students in Years 7 & 8 regularly visit the library during their English lessons.
 During these lessons, students are given 20 minutes to read silently.
 During the remaining 40 minutes, students complete the Bronze, Silver, Gold and Platinum challenges.

-The library runs a Homework Club everyday after school, from 2.45pm until 4:30pm Monday-Thursday (4pm Fridays).
+The library runs a Homework Club everyday after school, from 2.45pm until 4:15pm Monday-Friday.
 The Homework Club provides access to computers and facilities for printing homework.
 Help with homework is also provided by the Library Manager and Student Librarians.

 Around the World Reading Challenge